 There are several ways to get involved in helping others and spreading the good news about mental wellness in later life.

-- The Maryland Coalition on Mental Health and Aging offers interested people and organizations the opportunity to meet bi-monthly to improve upon issues of mental health and aging in Maryland.
+- Become an advocate: The Maryland Mental Health and Aging Coalition offers community members and organizations the opportunity to meet bi-monthly to improve upon issues of mental health and aging in Maryland.